fentie/phpstorm-template-project/README.md

     clone-project-settings.sh newProjectName

-Your project name is the name of the folder your code has just been checked out into.
+Your project name is the name of the folder into which your code has just been checked out.
 For instance, if I have code in directories like this:

 * templateProject
 * ticket1